 - #5 Pachia Ammos Beach

-- #6 Emporios: Village in Sleeping Beauty
+- #6 Emporios: A Village Straight Out of Sleeping Beauty

 - #7 Volcano of Nisyros

-- #8 Church Prophet Elias
+- #8 Church of Prophet Elias

-- #9 Nikia: Picture-book village of Nisyros
+- #9 Nikia: Picture-perfect village of Nisyros

 - #10 Palaiokastro: Acropolis of Nisyros